Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, he's put up 21.4% of the Celtics' attempted field goals, as he's averaging 21.1 per contest.
+- This season, Jayson Tatum has made 9.8 field goals per game, which accounts for 21.0% of his team's total makes.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat give up 109.8 points per contest, second-ranked in the league.
+- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the NBA.

-- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.
+- On the boards, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per game.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the league.

 Jayson Tatum vs. the Heat